-This analysis utilizes information limited to kinetics of final state jets, which are $p_\text{T}$, $\eta$, and $\phi$.
-While as we have presented in section 3, one can get more information by looking inside a jet.
-If a resonance is the mediator particle $X$, there will be two dark jets in the final state.
+This analysis utilizes kinetic information of final state jets, which are $p_\text{T}$, $\eta$, and $\phi$.
+However, as we have presented in section III, one can get more information by looking inside a jet.
+If the resonance is the mediator particle $X$, there will be dark jets in the final state.
 So, by tagging dark jets, search sensitivity can be enhanced.
-Our strategy is to use training samples of QCD jet (background) and dark jet (signal) to build a map between jet sub-structure variables and BDT score.
-Then dark jet tagging can be performed by cutting on BDT score.
+Here we use the trained BDT we obtained in last section to compute BDT scores of 4 leading jets in the final state.
+Thus dark jet can be tagged by cutting on BDT score.
 Similar method have been performed in SUSY study\,\cite{Bhattacherjee:2016bpy}.